Stitch and glue

 Stitch and glue is a simple boat building method which uses plywood panels temporarily stitched together, typically with wire or zip-ties, and glued together permanently with epoxy resin.
 This type of construction can eliminate much of the need for frames or ribs.
 Plywood panels are cut to shape and stitched together to form an accurate hull shape without the need for forms or special tools.
 This technique is also called "tack and tape", or "stitch and tape".
 Seams are reinforced with fiberglass tape and thickened epoxy.

 History

 The stitch and glue method was developed by woodwork teacher Ken Littledyke for the manufacture of canoes, later sold as the 'Kayel' in plan and kit form, using plywood panels joined by fiberglass tape and resin.
-The technique was then popularised by the first TV DIY expert, Barry Bucknell, in about 1964.
+The technique was then popularised by the first TV do it yourself (DIY) expert, Barry Bucknell, in about 1964.

 The method was adopted, substituting copper wire ties rather than fishing line as in the early Littledyke examples, for the construction of the Mirror Dinghy in 1962.
 The Mirror is so named because the design was sponsored by The Daily Mirror newspaper, a fact reflected by the historically red sails.
 The Daily Mirror apparently wanted to bring cheap sailing to the masses.
-As such, unlike other construction techniques of the day, which required specialist skills and tools, Stitch and Glue was supposed to put boat-building within the reach of the average member of the public.
+As such, unlike other construction techniques of the day, which required specialist skills and tools, stitch and glue was supposed to put boat-building within the reach of the average member of the public.